-The Company has prioritized and focused on the commencement of gold processing at the Burnakura Gold Mine.
-The current mine plan for recommissioning the existing CIL plant and constructing a new heap leach facility in the second year of the life of mine were further reviewed with potential optimization.
+During the third quarter the mine plan including recommissioning the existing CIL plant and constructing a new heap leach facility in the second year of the life of mine was further reviewed with potential improvement in replacement of the heap leach process by an additional mill.
 The Company has also taken a proactive approach in analyzing its critical risk path in order to eliminate possible bottle necks that would cause delay of initiating the CIL plant operations.